rolikaagarwal/rolikaagarwal/README.md

 ### 👨🏻‍💻 &nbsp;About Me
-🎓 &nbsp; I'm a MERN Stack Developer.\
+🎓 &nbsp; I'm a MERN Stack Developer\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;Skilled coder and full-stack developer with a passion for exploring new technologies and advancements in the field.\
 🌱 &nbsp; Constantly seeking new opportunities to learn and grow my skills, with a particular interest in expanding into backend development.\